-- 2.1 This policy commenced on 7 December 2021.
-It may be reviewed and amended from time to time to meet the ongoing needs of the organisation and will be reviewed no less than once every three years.
-It replaces all prior versions of this policy. - 2.2 This policy applies to all Cancer Council workers, including casual employees and contractors, and volunteers.
+- 2.1 This policy commences on 22 October 2024 and replaces all other versions of this policy.
+It may be amended from time to time to meet the ongoing needs of the organisation and will be reviewed no less than once every three years. - 2.2 This policy applies to all Cancer Council workers, including casual employees and contractors, and volunteers.
 Non-compliance may result in disciplinary action, including termination of employment.
-Whilst they are required to comply with this policy, which may be updated and amended from time to time, it does not form part of any employee's contract of employment or other contract and does not create or confer any entitlement, legal right or enforceable benefit on a worker or person contemplated by this policy. - 2.3 This policy should be read in conjunction with the following policies, copies of which are available on Cancer Council's intranet and external-facing website: - (a) the Code of Conduct, - (b) Fraud and Corruption Control Policy, and - (c) Purchasing Policy.
+Whilst they are required to comply with this policy, which may be updated and amended from time to time, it does not form part of any employee's contract of employment or other contract and does not create or confer any entitlement, legal right or enforceable benefit on a worker or person contemplated by this policy. - 2.3 This policy will be available on Cancer Council's intranet and external-facing website. - 2.4 This policy should be read in conjunction with the following policies, copies of which are available on Cancer Council's intranet and external-facing website: - (a) P23 Code of Conduct Policy, which sets out the standards of behaviour expected from Cancer Council workers - (b) P25 Workplace Grievance Policy, which provides a framework for the effective and consistent handling of workplace grievances, and - (c) P43 Fraud and Corruption Control Policy, which sets out the prevention, detection, investigation and response to actual or suspected fraud and corruption at Cancer Council.